t-w/ADFlib/README.md

 Because of this, it is strongly advised to **UPDATE TO THE LATEST VERSION**.

 (See also TODO and BUGS).

+### DirCache
+Dircache is an existing but somewhat exotic feature of the FFS.
+Until now, I haven't encountered any disk image with this enabled.
+The only one with dircache set on the volume is one of the test floppies for the ADFlib (testffs.adf)...

+While dircache support is implemented in ADFlib (at least, to certain extent), so far, there are no tests of dircache.
+As such, assume that this feature is practically **not tested**.
+While it can be used rather safely in read-only mode, be very careful with write mode using a volume with dircache enabled.

 ## The API documentation in doc/